naoshibaikyu/superbuddn/epilogues/mall.md

 % Scruffy falls through an endless black void with an echoing goofy holler.
 Back in the normal mall, Nadine and Eris are carrying some shopping bags.

-Nadine: That was so fun!
+Nadine Glad: That was so fun!
 There was so much stuff everywhere!

 Eris: Yeah, I told you it would be fun!
 I don't think we needed to buy every single Super Freaks game, but as long as you're having fun.
 Speaking of, where is that big headed acquaintance of ours?

 % Scruffy lands on top of Eris and Nadine.
 A solid five seconds later, a mountain of sand gradually pours down and covers them entirely.
 Eris pokes her head out.

-Eris: Scruffy what did you--
+Eris Annoyed: Scruffy what did you--

 % Eris looks around and sees that they're all back at their apartment.

-Eris: How did we--
+Eris Shocked: How did we--

-Nadine: Oh, wow, we're already home!
+Nadine Surprised: Oh, wow, we're already home!

 Scruffy: And I finally got my hot dog!

-Eris: I don't see you holding--
+Eris Annoyed: I don't see you holding--

 % Eris's arm is a hot dog, with green ketchup.

-Eris: WHAT THE FU--
+Eris Shocked: WHAT THE FU--

 % Scruffy chomps on her arm.
 Eris wakes up screaming in her bed.